 How to secure access to Minio server with TLS

-Assuming that you are already having private and public certificates, you will need to copy them under
+If you have already acquired private keys and public certificates, copy them under

-certs in your Minio config directory using the names
+certs directory in your Minio config directory.
+By default config directory is

-If the certificate is signed by a certificate authority,
+If the certificate is signed by a certificate authority (CA),

 public.crt should be the concatenation of the server's certificate, any intermediates, and the CA's root certificate.